Stewardship

 Your co-workers also have friends, lovers, and pets.
 So do the people who are sharing the road with you.

 Stewardship is not meant to be a burden.
 It’s not that we’re forced to always leave a person or landscape “better” than we found it.
-It’s that it matters to use to be aware of how people get depleted (just like natural resources can) and seek sustainable ways of replenishing them.
+It’s that it matters to us to be aware of how people get depleted (just like natural resources can) and seek sustainable ways of replenishing them.

 Useful Questions